Martha Jefferson Randolph, Daughter of Monticello

 Cynthia A. Kierner

-Julia Cherry Spruill Prize Southern Association of Women Historians
+Winner of the Julia Cherry Spruill Prize from the Southern Association of Women Historians

 Books on the founding fathers abound, but there are few opportunities to see the early history of the US through the eyes of a woman of their times.
 The life of Martha Jefferson Randolph, the oldest child of Thomas and Martha Wayles Jefferson and the only one to survive to adulthood, offers that perspective and it sheds new light on the otherwise familiar history of the times.